JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model_event_listening.md

 calculate information based on the initial storage and modify it according to the updates.
 This can be useful for incremental updates of Workspace Model-related caches.

-If the subscription should be set up after a project is opened use [`ProjectActivity`](plugin_components.md#project-open).
+If the subscription should be set up after a project is opened, use [`ProjectActivity`](plugin_components.md#project-open).
-This is also the way to migrate from existing [`WorkspaceModelChangeListener`](#WorkspaceModelChangeListener)-based approach.
+This is also the way to migrate from the existing [`WorkspaceModelChangeListener`](#WorkspaceModelChangeListener)-based approach.
 Keep in mind that it might miss the few first updates of the model, which is expected because the initial version of the storage will be provided.

 Since this listener is asynchronous, there is no guarantee that indexes built on top of